laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Updating the migration

-The only thing missing is the extra columns in the database to store the relationship between a `Chirp` and its `User`, and the message itself.
+The only thing missing is extra columns in the database to store the relationship between a `Chirp` and its `User` and the message itself.
 Remember the database migration we created earlier?
 It's time to open that file to add some extra columns:

 ```php filename=databases/migration/&amp;lt;timestamp&amp;gt;_create_chirps_table.php
 <?php